Creativity, thinking and listening

 We have only to observe children playing to notice that creativity is widespread.
 They always explore their environment, use their imagination, create situations and try things out.
 Predicting what young children will do is very hard, often impossible.
 They invent brand-new responses.
 This is creativity.

 Even when children have parents who are very punishing or restricting, they are creative.
 They will persist even in the face of severe discouragement.
 Young children behave this way from birth, so we can assume that creativity is innate.
 We are creative.
 Creativity is an innate part of being human.

 Intelligence is Innate

 Intelligence is a messy idea.
 One meaning is the ability to observe what is happening in a situation, decide what needs to happen and do the appropriate thing.
 In this sense, intelligence is something that we are born with.
 It is innate.

 Degradation of innate abilities

-Although it seems likely that people are intrinsically both creative and intelligent, we do not observe ourselves and other people behaving that way every day and in every situation.
+Although people are intrinsically creative and intelligent, we do not observe ourselves and others behaving that way in every situation.

 Something must go wrong to limit our functioning.
 We do not function very well when we are hurting.
-When we are feeling bad, we often pay attention to the bad feelings.
-This prevents us thinking clearly about what is going on and what response we should give.
-If we focus on our bad feelings then the decision we make will not be the best one.
-Something will go wrong we will feel worse.
-Eventually a rigid pattern of behaviour builds up, held in place by painful emotion.
+We often pay attention to the bad feelings when we are feeling bad.
+This prevents us from thinking clearly about what is happening and what response we should give.
+If we focus on our bad feelings, our decision will not be the best one.
+Something will go wrong, and we will feel worse.
+Eventually, a rigid pattern of behaviour builds up, held in place by painful emotion.
 We continue to behave in ways that don’t work for us.

 Painful emotion reduces our ability to think creatively and intelligently when we are hurt.
 Conscious or unconscious memories of previous times when we were hurt can also make it difficult to think.